 These chords include both open chords and barre chords.
 Some will be familiar while others will seem quite foreign.
 Some chords will require some serious stretching, but with practice they will become commonplace.
 Variety is essential as you will find yourself in situations where you are playing on certain areas of the fretboard whereby a 'close' chord can be very handy as well as providing an interesting sound variation.

-Moveable maj7 Chords
+Moveable maj7 Chords - various positions

 - The first chord is the most commonly used - a typical maj7 shape used with barre chords.